Chrisch2410/RoboND-Rover-Project/README.md

 f.savefig('../output/test_frame.jpg')
 ```

+Section 7 of the above code is to generate a video frame showing the captured image, perspective view, updated world map and I have added two additional sections.
+Section 8 to show a marker for the rover location on the map and section 9 to print telemetric as text.

+Sample generated frame is as following:

 <p align="center"> <img src="./output/test_frame.jpg"> </p>

 ## 4.11 Producing a Video to test image processing pipeline

-The final testing video after implementing all above mentioned steps is uploaded on YouTube on the following link:
+The full testing video after implementing all above mentioned steps is uploaded on YouTube on the following link:

 [![test video](http://img.youtube.com/vi/3z5Nvw0yioA/default.jpg)](http://www.youtube.com/watch?v=3z5Nvw0yioA)